majikthys/snuggletronics/README.md

 # snuggletronics
 Wirelessly controlled Sunbeam® heated mattress pads with a Raspberry Pi.

+# NOTE: alpha release,
+Most notably missing data analysis, which means control is restricted to 10 averaged power settings (no zone heating).
+In the near future, after further data analysis full granularity of control will be provided

 ## Software Requirements
  * bower to install angular and bootstrap (defined by .bowerrc and bower.json)
  * python 3.3+ (to run flask)